Help stop the spread of harmful invasive species

 The Arizona Game and Fish Department (AZGFD) is participating in National Invasive Species Awareness Week, which runs through Saturday.
 The nationwide event aims to educate the public about the harmful impact of invasive animals, plants and other organisms.
 During the week, AZGFD will post information highlighting some of the invasive species in Arizona, and how people can help slow their spread.

-“Invasive species don’t respect boundaries, which makes them a continent-wide problem that starts at home,” said Sabra Tonn, heritage data management system supervisor.
+“Invasive species don’t see or respect boundaries, which makes them a continent-wide problem that starts at home,” said Sabra Tonn, heritage data management system supervisor.
 “The good news is that we can all play a part in helping stop their spread.”

 AZGFD and the North American Invasive Species Management Association encourage people to help in the following ways: